Jesus Drives Away Money Changers from the Temple - Matthew Shares the Easter Story

 Selling Sacrifices

-The merchants were selling these sacrifices (at outrageous prices) to the Gentiles who had many times come from far away lands to worship God and to hear the message.
+The merchants sold these sacrifices (at outrageous prices) to the Gentiles who came from far away lands to worship God and to hear the message.
+In order to buy the sacrifices they had no choice but to use local currency.

 Enter, the money changer.